 Getting to the Parque Nacional Los Glaciares is easier than it used to be, with flights on LADE or Líneas Aéreas Kaikén from Río Gallegos and other Argentine cities to Punta Walichu Caves on Lago Argentina's southern shore.
 However, even with the reconstruction of the airport in El Calafate to accommodate larger planes, the wind plays havoc with flights, and you may experience unexpected delays.

 Many people prefer to fly to Río Gallegos and then take the bus for the four to six-hour ride to El Calafate.
-The buses are comfortable, and traveling this way gives you a very good view of the landscape - steppes, and sheep, with an occasional guanaco or Patagonian hare thrown in for relief.
+The buses are comfortable, and traveling this way gives you an excellent view of the landscape - steppes, and sheep, with an occasional guanaco or Patagonian hare thrown in for relief.

 Either way, you arrive, allow at least three to four days for the park.
 Weather conditions might not be optimal, and you might need to wait for just the right photograph or glacier viewing.